Fynn Otto: Early life and education

 Born in Giessen, Otto was educated at the Burggymnasium in Friedberg in der Wetterau.

 Club career

 Otto played youth football for TSV Ostheim and SV Nieder-Weisel before joining Eintracht Frankfurt's youth academy in 2014.
 In January 2020, Otto signed a three-year professional contract with the club, active from summer 2020.
 On 4 August 2021, it was announced that Otto had joined 3.
 Liga club Hallescher FC on a season-long loan.

+On 8 May 2024, Otto signed with SC Verl in 3.
+Liga for the 2024–25 season.

 International career

 Otto made 9 appearances for Germany at under-16 level, scoring one goal.
 He was later called up for the under-18 team, but withdrew through injury.

 Style of play

 Otto can play as a centre-back or as a defensive midfielder.